OpenSpace/OpenSpace-Docs/using-openspace/events/index.md

 This event is created if the camera is moved by the user for any reason.
 It will only be created if the camera was not moving.
 If the user continuously moves the camera, only the initial event is triggered.

 ### ScheduledScriptExecuted
-This event is created when the script scheduler is asked to trigger as script at a specific simulation time.
+This event is created when the script scheduler is asked to trigger a script at a specific simulation time.

 `Script`: The script that will be executed in the next frame